-Popular Siding Colors
+Most Popular Siding Colors

-Choosing your home siding color shouldn’t be a daunting task.
-I have recently researched and gathered some of the most popular siding colors to give you some inspiration.
+But what are the most popular colors for your house siding?
+I have recently researched and gathered some of the most popular shades to give you some inspiration.

 And while we’re at it, I’ll tell you a little about each so you can make a more informed decision, especially if you desire to sell your home at a higher price.